mqtt-tools/mqttwarn/docs/notifier-catalog.md

 	}
 ```

-Further, the imageurl payload, can have the additional parameters of an auth type (basic, digest) and a user and password.
-This is useful if your imaging device uses authentication.
-Some examples are some IP cameras, or some other simple internet based image services.
+Further, the imageurl payload can have the additional parameters of an auth type
+(basic, digest) and a user and password.
+This is useful if your imaging device uses
+authentication.
+For example, some IP cameras, or some other simple internet based image
+services.

-The following payloads are valid;
+The following payloads are valid examples.

 ```
 Simple text message